MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0013-fieldidmustbewithinallocatedrange.md

 ---
-title: "The field identifier must be within the allowed range." ms.author: solsen ms.custom: na ms.date: 10/15/2019 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+title: "The field identifier must be within the allowed range" ms.author: SusanneWindfeldPedersen ms.custom: na ms.date: 11/15/2019 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
 ms.topic: article
 ms.service: "dynamics365-business-central"
-author: solsen
+author: SusanneWindfeldPedersen
 ---
 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # AppSourceCop Rule AS0013
-The field identifier must be within the allowed range.
+The field identifier must be within the allowed range

 ## Description
-The field identifier must be within the allowed range.
+The field identifier must be within the allowed range and outside the range allocated to per-tenant customizations.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also